Reviewed and updated 19th October 2021. Phase III trial data updated

 There’s been a lot of action in the area of what is termed Gastro-Entero-Pancreatic Neuroendocrine Tumors (GEP-NETs).
 It can therefore sometimes appear that Lung NETs are the poor relation.
 There are certainly some unmet needs in this area of the anatomy including a lack of research.
-Thus far, no prospective trials specifically for patients with lung NETs appear to have been reported.

 However, there has been some recent movement.
 Last year, the use of Afinitor (Everolimus) was approved for progressive, non-functional NET of GI or Lung origin.

 SPINET Trial for Lung NETs

 In late 2016, I tipped you off about an Ipsen sponsored trial for Lung NETs involving Lanreotide (Somatuline).
 SPINET is a Phase 3, prospective, multi-center, randomized, double-blind, study evaluating the efficacy and safety of Lanreotide plus “Best Supportive Care” (BSC) versus placebo plus BSC for the treatment of well-differentiated, metastatic and/or unresectable, typical or atypical lung NETs.
 The aim of the SPINET study is to evaluate the safety and antitumor efficacy of Lanreotide 120 mg in patients with advanced lung NETs.
 I suspect that many Lung NET patients are already receiving somatostatin analogues (Octreotide/Lanreotide) but prescribed only for syndrome/symptom control.